 In this extreme example, a transfer of Chase Ultimate Rewards Points to Marriott would see you effectively pay $360 for a night that would otherwise have cost $902.

-Overall, this transfer bonus will only be worth considering is very select and niche situations, but the point here is that even though this looks like a bad deal (which it will be a lot of the time), there are definitely going to be occasions where it makes sense to convert Chase points into Bonvoy points even though the bonus on offer is relatively weak.
+Overall, this transfer bonus will only be worth considering in very select and niche situations, but the point here is that even though this looks like a bad deal (which it will be a lot of the time), there are going to be occasions where it makes sense to convert Chase points into Bonvoy points even though the bonus on offer is relatively weak.

 Related: London Marriott Hotel Grosvenor Square review

-Bottom Line
+Bottom line

 A lot of the time the math will dictate that transferring Ultimate Rewards Points to Marriott Bonvoy is a poor value proposition regardless of what transfer bonus gets offered because UR Points are so much more valuable than Bonvoy points.